 - Ask each employee what they see as their future role to understand what might motivate them.

 - Consider their preferred type of recognition.
 This can include sweet grass pins, food, or a simple thank you.

 - Consider different perspectives and demonstrate respect and acceptance.
-For example, if someone’s aunt passes away, they may not technically be entitled to bereavement leave.
-But if the aunt was integral to their life, an exception could be made.
+For example, if someone’s auntie passes away, they may not technically be entitled to bereavement leave.
+But if the auntie was integral to their life, an exception could be made.
 Be open to listening and understanding.